 Yes, all awards need to be reported to the Office of Financial Aid.
 There is a link on the FA Portal that allows you to enter details for each award you receive.

 How do I buy my books or pay for things before receiving my funds?

 Some students with large credits on their account will receive some of that credit before arriving at school, and you can use those funds for some of your expenses.
 If you do not receive an early fund release you can still buy books from the University store and charge them to your account.
-If you have a credit it will reduce the the credit, if you do not have a credit it will increase the amount you owe.
+If you have a credit on your account the charge will reduce the credit.
+If you do not have a credit, or your credit is not sufficient to cover the full cost, then the charge will create an amount owed or increase the amount you owe.
 Other expenses will need to be purchased with your own funds, and can be reimbursed with your credit balance (see next question.)

 When will I receive my credit balance (if I have one)?

 As mentioned in the answer above some students will receive a early credit balance due to their grants generating a credit.
 Other students may eventually have a credit balance when loans or federal aid has disbursed.
 If you do have a credit balance you can submit a request to the Business Office for a refund, and that refund will be provided in the later part of September.

 What about travel expense?

 The financial aid award for every student includes an amount for travel, based on the location of your home and costs related to that location.
 W&L does not pay for your travel expenses but you can use any credit generated by grants or loans to reimburse yourself for travel costs.
 The amount provided for travel is not based on your actual costs and is fixed for each student.

 I need university health insurance, does my award cover those costs?

 If you are required to purchase W&L health insurance you can get funding to cover the additional cost.
 Students with high need are eligible for grant increases and other students can receive additional loan.
 Although the payment may show on your bill in August, the change in your grant or loan will not take place until early September.
 Please contact the Office of Financial Aid for your specific details.